coryshaw/hugo-aurora-theme/README.md

 ### The config file

 Take a look inside the [`exampleSite`](//github.com/coryshaw/hugo-aurora-theme/tree/master/exampleSite) folder of this theme.
 You'll find a file called [`config.toml`](//github.com/coryshaw/hugo-aurora-theme/blob/master/exampleSite/config.toml).
 To use it, copy the [`config.toml`](//github.com/coryshaw/hugo-aurora-theme/blob/master/exampleSite/config.toml) in the root folder of your Hugo site.
 Feel free to change the strings in this theme.

+Inside the config file you can:

+- Change the copyright text in your footer
+- Enable Google Analytics tracking for your site
+- Modify the background image and photo credit for your homepage
+- Define your primary navigation
+- Modify the background image and photo credit for your list page
+- Customize or translate the theme's strings

 ```
 baseurl = "http://mysite.com/"